hbc/NGS_Data_Analysis_Course/sessionI/lessons/06_data_organization.md

 ### Document your activity on the project

-Keeping notes on what happened in what order, what was done and by whom, is essential for reproducible research.
+Keeping notes on what happened in what order, what was done, and by whom, is essential for reproducible research.
 It is essential for good science.
-If you don’t keep good notes, then you will forget what you did pretty quickly, and if you don’t know what you did, no-one else has a chance.
+If you don’t keep good notes, then you will forget what you did pretty quickly, and if you don’t know what you did, noone else has a chance.
 After setting up the filesystem it is useful to have a README file within your project directory.
 This file will usually contain a quick one line summary about the project and any other lines that follow will describe the files/directories found within it.
 Within each sub-directory you can also include README files to describe the files that were generated.

-> Take a moment to create a `README.txt` for `rnaseq` (hint: use vi to create the file).
+> Take a moment to create a `README.txt` for `rnaseq` (hint: use `vim` to create the file).
 Give a short description of the project with today's date and a brief descriptions of the types of file you intend to store within each of the sub-directories.

 To keep track of the commands you have used while analyzing your data, the `history` command is very convenient.
 We haven't gotten to any data analysis just yet, but as an example we can document the commands we have used to create these folders.